-NSA, FBI expose Russian intelligence hacking tool: report
+NSA, FBI expose Russian intelligence hacking tool: Report

-The U.S. National Security Agency and Federal Bureau of Investigation have exposed a sophisticated Russian hacking tool, they said on Thursday in a rare public report offering new insight on Russia's arsenal of digital weapons.

-REUTERS: The U.S. National Security Agency and Federal Bureau of Investigation have exposed a sophisticated Russian hacking tool, they said on Thursday in a rare public report offering new insight on Russia's arsenal of digital weapons.
+WASHINGTON: The US National Security Agency and Federal Bureau of Investigation have exposed a sophisticated Russian hacking tool, they said on Thursday (Aug 13) in a rare public report offering new insight on Russia's arsenal of digital weapons.

 The NSA and FBI said that Russia's Main Intelligence Directorate, known as the GRU, was using a hacking tool code named "Drovorub" to break into Linux-based computers.
 Linux is an operating system commonly used across computer server infrastructure.